 So… The Night Brings Charlie… In the place where I grew up, it most certainly did.
 And still does, but that’s beside the point.

-Tom Logan’s slasher also comes across like it had been comatose for a few years.
+Tom Logan’s slasher also comes across like it has been comatose for a while.
 Despite its 1990 release date, it looks and feels like it was produced no later than 1983.
 The success of A Nightmare on Elm Street saw obvious changes begin appearing within the slasher genre, but none of those updates can be seen here.
 It’s like the last seven-years never happened for the crew involved in this one and much like Mr Wallis, they still thought that they were living in the early eighties.

 A small town called Pakoe is being terrorised by a vicious serial killer.
 Sporting the traditional Southern loon garb of a lumberjack shirt and potato sack over his head, he is driving round late at night, killing youngsters and collecting their decapitated heads.
 The Police are stumped by the amount of teenagers left with spurting stumps, so they are put under huge pressure to bring the maniac to justice.